9 Channel Nine Court

-9 Channel Nine Court (alternatively known as the CTV Toronto Studios, CFTO-TV Studios, Glen Warren Studios or Bell Media Agincourt and temporarily known as 9 Dave Devall Way) is an office and studio complex owned by Bell Media (formerly CTVglobemedia) in the Agincourt neighbourhood of Scarborough, Toronto, Ontario, Canada.
+9 Channel Nine Court (alternatively known as the CTV Toronto Studios, CFTO-TV Studios, Glen Warren Studios or Bell Media Agincourt and temporarily known as 9 Dave Devall Way) is an office and studio complex owned by Bell Media (formerly CTVglobemedia) in the Agincourt neighbourhood of Scarborough, Ontario, Canada.
 The civic address of the complex refers to the over-the-air channel on which CFTO-TV, the building's original tenant, broadcast.
 It is located at the northwest corner of the intersection of Highway 401 and McCowan Road near the Scarborough City Centre.

 History

 CTV Television Network started using the studio for CTV News's local Toronto broadcasts in the mid-1960s; its head offices were located in Downtown Toronto.
-Original programming included the weekly children's show The Professor's Hideaway.
+Original programming included the children's show The Professor's Hideaway.
+The land for the studios was once part of the 80 ha property of settler George Scott (1795-1865) It was the Scotts farm from 1829 to 1943 and remained farmland until the television studios were built.

 The station was acquired by CFTO's parent, Baton Broadcasting, in 1997.
 It is now home to CTV, its flagship station CFTO-DT (CTV Toronto), and The Sports Network (TSN).
 It was previously the headquarters of CTVglobemedia and its predecessors until it was relocated to 299 Queen Street West in 2008 when it became Bell Media.

+Many scenes of the film Network were filmed at CFTO studios.
+This includes the famous scene where Howard Beale (portrayed by Peter Finch) proclaimed "I'm as mad as hell, and I'm not going to take this anymore!"